JabRef/user-documentation/en/SQLDatabaseMigration.md

 -	Choose the file you saved locally and import it

 After that the content is available on shared database and you can work live on it.
+More information about the live editing is provided at [SQLDatabase](SQLDatabase).